Vladimir-Urik/devroomtodo/README.md

 - Server will be running on http://0.0.0.0:3332

 ## DISCLAIMER
 All the responses shown here are valid only if you send a valid request like the one shown in the examples.
-If it is invalid the server will return a code 400 (Bad request)# devroomtodo
+If it is invalid the server will return a code 400 (Bad request)